dnsimple/dnsimple-support/content/articles/close-account.md

 ---
-title: Deleting yourself as a user
+title: Deleting Yourself as a User
 excerpt: How to permanently delete yourself as a DNSimple user.
 categories:
 - Account